marlonecobos/nichevol/README.md

 characters) and phylogenetic trees as in objects of class “phylo” (see the package **ape**).
 There are two types of reconstructions available to date (Maximum Likelihood and Maximum Parsimony), but at least other type will be included.
-All these functions use imputs and produce outputs in the R environment.
+All these functions use inputs and produce outputs in the R environment.

 #### Functions for post-reconstruction processes